Hip Hop Hooray: Legacy

 In June 1994, "Hip Hop Hooray" won one of ASCAP's R&B Music Awards.
-In February 2024, Billboard magazine ranked the song number three in their list of "The 100 Greatest Jock Jams of All Time".
+In February 2024, Billboard magazine ranked the song number 3 in their list of "The 100 Greatest Jock Jams of All Time".

 Media usage

 "Hip Hop Hooray" is featured as a playable track in the video game Rayman Raving Rabbids.
 In September 2017, the song was featured as one of the soundtracks of 2K's video game series, NBA 2K18.

 Rita Wilson, actor, singer, and wife of another A-List entertainer, Tom Hanks, while in Australia, recovering from a bout with COVID-19, submitted a social media clip of herself performing the song.
 She later collaborated with members of Naughty By Nature to produce a remix of the song that posted on YouTube, to support a campaign, "MusiCares COVID-19 Relief Fund".

 The song is played in the Simpsons episode "The Burns and The Bees", in which the basketball team's gorilla mascot costume is shot after making a basket.

-The song had been used by the New York Yankees when they score a home run in Yankee Stadium.
-The New Jersey Devils also use the song when they win a home game at the Prudential Center.